securitykiss-com/rfw/README.rst

 Tampering with the core firewall should never be taken lightly. rfw must be run with root privileges in order to modify iptables so it requires a lot of trust in the software.
 Sometimes there is no choice and you have to automate firewall actions across individual boxes anyway.
 Then rfw makes it more secure because the remote client does not need to have full access to the host and can only block/allow IP addresses using rfw API.
 While rfw is designed with distributed system in mind, it may also improve security even for a single box by:

-- limiting iptables functionality to apply only simple rules
+- limiting iptables functionality to only simple rules
 - whitelisting selected IP addresses to prevent lock out
 - serializing iptables modifications